Skip to main content

 For conflicting test results, systems thinking weighs each result against the clinical pattern, the timing of the test, and the broader trajectory.
 We resolve conflicts by re-testing strategically rather than chasing every number.

-We involve the patient in their own systems-thinking map by sharing the full picture, naming the drivers in plain language, and showing how each intervention will move specific markers.
+We involve the patient in their own systems-thinking map by sharing the full picture, naming the drivers, and showing how each intervention will move specific markers.
 Patients leave the visit understanding their own biology, which is the foundation of long-term change.

 Related Intelligence